srini047/hackathon/README.md

 Link to GitHub repository: [{{URL TO A PUBLIC REPOSITORY}}](https://github.com/Calvinoea/hackathon)

+### AILabOverflow

+Members:
+- Sriniketh J
+- Vignesh M

+Project Description: Our project seeks to assist students interested in conducting laboratory experiments virtually, bridging the gap for those who lack access to physical laboratories.
+The solution aims to enable these students to engage in their experiments virtually with AI assistance.

+Link to GitHub Repository: [AILabOverFlow](https://github.com/srini047/AILabOverFlow)

 ## Evaluation rubric

 We'll evaluate the projects with the following criteria: